 One of these territories in the northern region was called Mecklenburg-Schwerin.
 According to the available church and municipal records, ancestors of our branch of the Heiden family had lived in this area at least as far back as the mid-1700's.

 So far, we have traced the family tree back to a man named Friedrich Heiden who was born in 1755.
 The Heiden line then moves down four generations to August Heiden who, with his wife and three children, emigrate to America and eventually end up on farms in Raisinville Township, Monroe County, Michigan.
-He now has several hundred direct descendents.
+August now has several hundred direct descendents.

-The ancestors of the modern day family members were born and raised in tiny villages surrounded by farms owned by a Duke or other elites of the day.
-After World War II, this area was included the former East German Democratic Republic but is now part of the re-unified Germany and is called Mecklenburg-Vorpommern.
+The ancestors of the modern day family members were born and raised in humble villages surrounded by farms owned by a Duke or other elites of the day.
+They lived in what was then called Mecklenburg-Schwerin.

 In the summer of 1996, I took a trip to the northern part of Germany to visit the area where our ancestor's lived.
 On the speed-limit-less autobahn, it took no time to travel from Rostock out to the area in question.
 It was easy to envision our relatives living there with very little having changed in the past century or so.